 Members shall be entitled to bring one or more guests to any activity of the Club with the express consent of the Chair or the Secretary.

-The Member in question shall be responsible for the acts and omissions of his or her guests and shall be liable to the Club for any loss or damage of any kind whatsoever suffered or incurred by the Club as a direct or indirect result of the acts or omissions of any of his or her guests.
+The Member in question shall be responsible for the acts and omissions of their guests and shall be liable to the Club for any loss or damage of any kind whatsoever suffered or incurred by the Club as a direct or indirect result of the acts or omissions of any of their guests.

 Guests shall be legally bound by these Rules as if they were a Member save that guests shall have none of the rights of membership.